Ruin0x11/fleet/README.md

 # fleet

-A KanColle client written in Electron/Node.js.
+A KanColle client written with Electron, React and Redux.

 **Note:** No macros, packet modification, API calls, or other forms of cheating are included.